retry51776/notes/database/postgres.md

 # Postgres

 **Funny Things**
-- when create new table in SCHEMA, existing user won't auto get premission
+- when create new table in SCHEMA, existing user won't auto get permission
-- premission is very hard to manage in postgres
+- permission is very hard to manage in postgres
 - limit connections, very easy to blow up, avoid connection leak
 -